26 Foods With More Protein Than an Egg

-They might be humble in size, but being packed with healthy fats, minerals, and essential vitamins means the mighty egg can easily anchor a breakfast, liven up a frisee salad for lunch, and slide on top of a burger for dinner.
+They might be humble in size, but being packed with healthy fats, minerals, and essential vitamins means the mighty egg protein can easily anchor a breakfast, liven up a frisee salad for lunch, and slide on top of a burger for dinner.
 And its impressive 6 grams of lean protein make it an exemplary food for those who want to get bikini-ready for summer.

 That’s because eating protein-rich foods helps to boost your metabolism, prolong feelings of fullness, and maintain muscle mass to help your body scorch fat.
 One study found that women who ate a high-protein afternoon snack had lower levels of hunger and ate less at their next meal than those who ate an equal-calorie, low-protein snack.

 Although immensely versatile, egg protein isn’t the only way you can boost muscle mass and blast fat.
 In fact, there are a number of unsung (and some surprising) superfoods that pack even more protein than an egg.
 To even the playing field, we made sure to keep everything to a reasonable, single serving.
 Fit these foods into your diet, pair with a few sweat sessions a week, and you’ll be saying goodbye to those pesky hunger pangs—and your love handles.
 For more info about one of our favorite macronutrients, don’t miss our exclusive report, The Ultimate Protein Guide.

 Protein, per 2 tablespoons: 6.3 grams